 Arrays

-An array is a variable that can hold more than one value.
-Arrays in PHP are stored as value pairs that in other languages would be called a dictionary or a hashtable.
+An array can hold more than one value.
+In PHP, they’re stored as value pairs that in other languages would be called a dictionary or a hashtable.
 Keys can be strings or integers.

 Syntax